arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 nothing to commit, working directory clean
 ```

+### How often should you `commit`?

+Just like any method of backing up or saving your work, the benefits of using Git for version control are only available if you regularly use them.
+In our example, we have been committing every time we add or change a line in a single file.
+That is going to be odious overkill for most projects.

+**Commit each chunk of changes** If you add a new section to a file, or change a certain item across multiple files, it is a good practice to commit those changes with a message describing them.
+If a commit message like `-m "add section on bears"` or `-m "reorder paragraphs from smallest to largest mammals"` accurately describes your changes, make sure you commit the changes so that you can find them again later!

+**Commit before making any changes that could break your code** If your code currently works are you intend to add something new that may break it, make sure you commit so that you will be able to revert to the working version if needed.

+**Commit regularly** Even if you are only making very small changes, don't forget to commit at regular intervals, like before you switch tasks or end your work day.

 ### Knowledge Check 2

 1. What sequence of commands would track the changes you made to `myFile.txt`?